jaksimps/Papers/README.md

 - **Cryptography**: Analysis of encryption techniques and their applications.
 - **Threat Detection and Response**: Strategies for identifying and mitigating security breaches.
 - **Security Audits**: Techniques for assessing and improving the security posture of an organization.

-## How to Navigate the Repo

-Each paper is housed in its own folder, which typically contains:

-- The paper in PDF format.
-- Any relevant slides or presentations created during research.

-To navigate, simply explore the subdirectories or use the provided links to read or download individual papers.